We Raise our Doodle Puppies to be Smart and Affectionate

 How do we do it?
 We get that question often.
 We’ve even been approached by other skeptical dog breeders, who simply don’t believe us, challenging us “How can you do all that?”

-Well, that’s just the start.
-In 2018, we made even more improvements to our “AwesomeDoodle Style” of raising puppies.
+The “AwesomeDoodle Style” of raising puppies keeps improving.
 Most importantly, we’re giving tiny puppies even more stimulation, socialization, and mini puppy challenges.

 Why is this important?
 The puppy learning process starts they day they are born.
 The more things we can do to stimulate these little ones before they go home, the smarter and more well rounded they will be.
-While most breeders typically leave mama dog to do all the work, AwesomeDoodle believes in starting the process as soon as they are born.
+While most breeders put their puppies in the kennel or barn and selling them at 8 weeks old, AwesomeDoodle believes in starting the process as soon as they are born.
 If UN-stimulated, puppy’s brains are less likely to develop as quickly as puppies who are challenged every day.
 When you have a new baby, you buy any “learning” game you can, right?
 So why not do the same with your AussieDoodle furbaby?

 Raising AussieDoodle Puppies Birth – 2 weeks